 The topic Proof involves the communication and justification of an argument for a mathematical statement in a clear, concise and precise manner.
 Knowledge of proof enables a level of reasoning, justification and communication that is accurate, concise and precise.
-The study of proof is important in developing students’ ability to reason, justify, communicate and critique mathematical arguments and statements necessary for problem-solving and generalising patterns.
+The proof study is important in developing students’ ability to reason, justify, communicate and critique mathematical arguments and statements necessary for problem-solving and generalising patterns.

 The topic of Trigonometric Functions involves the study of periodic functions in geometric, algebraic, numerical and graphical representations.
 It extends to include the exploration of both algebraic and geometric methods to solve trigonometric problems.
 A knowledge of trigonometric functions enables students to manipulate trigonometric expressions to prove identities and solve equations.
-The study of trigonometric functions is important in developing students’ understanding of the connections between algebraic and graphical representations and how this can be applied to solve problems from theoretical or real-life scenarios, for example involving waves and signals.
+Studying trigonometric functions is important in developing students’ understanding of the connections between algebraic and graphical representations and how this can be applied to solve problems from theoretical or real-life scenarios, for example involving waves and signals.

-The topic of Statistical Analysis involves the exploration, display and interpretation of data via modelling to identify and communicate key information.
+Statistical Analysis involves the exploration, display and interpretation of data via modelling to identify and communicate key information.
 Knowledge of statistical analysis enables careful interpretation of situations and awareness of the contributing factors when presented with information by third parties, including its possible misrepresentation.
-The study of statistical analysis is important in developing students’ ability to consider the level of reliability that can be applied to the analysis of current situations and to predict future outcomes.
+The study of statistical analysis is important in developing students’ ability to consider the level of reliability that can be applied to the analysis of current situations and predict future outcomes.
 It supports the development of understanding of how conclusions drawn from data can be used to inform decisions made by groups such as scientific investigators, business people and policy-makers

 source – NSW Education Standards Authority